-• Develop and financially support projects to analyze and interpret collected data, especially those taking broad spatial and temporal perspectives (e.g., the Comparative Survival Study).
+Develop and financially support projects to analyze and interpret collected data, especially projects with broad spatial and temporal perspectives (e.g., the Comparative Survival Study).

-- Facilitate data sharing among projects by compiling and publishing a dynamic matrix or map to communicate the kinds of data that are available from various projects in the Columbia Basin and how these data are accessed. - Ensure that data management proposals include strategies and actions to guide progress toward long-term goals. - Require that all database management projects in the Fish and Wildlife Program routinely monitor and evaluate database usage, user identity, user satisfaction, and user requests for added features and services. - Support data stewards, where the need is identified, to foster development and retention of expertise.
+- Facilitate data sharing among projects by compiling and publishing a dynamic matrix or map to communicate the kinds of data that are available from various projects in the Basin and how these data are accessed. - Ensure that data management proposals include strategies and actions to guide progress toward long-term goals. - Require that all database management projects in the Fish and Wildlife Program routinely monitor and evaluate database usage, user identity, user satisfaction, and user requests for added features and services. - Support data stewards, where the need is identified, to foster development and retention of expertise. - Include available information on non-salmonid species (e.g., Pacific lamprey, white sturgeon, American shad) in databases like StreamNet to broaden their value and usage, as is accomplished for salmonids through the Coordinated Assessments.